 Nutrition is the science that interprets the relationship between food and its nutritional composition to the functioning of the living organism.
-It includes study of the intake, digestion, absorption of food, production of energy, elimination of wastes, and all the syntheses that are essential for growth, maintenance and reproduction across the life-cycle.
+It includes study of the intake, digestion, absorption of food, production of energy, elimination of wastes, and all the syntheses that are essential for growth, maintenance and reproduction across the life cycle.

 This is a multidisciplinary course focused on human nutrition with an emphasis on health and prevention of diet-related disease.
-It is suitable if you are interested in following a career in public health, food industry, health promotion and nutrition, education or research.
+It is suitable if you are interested in following a career in public health, the food industry, health promotion and nutrition, education or research.

 In Years One and Two, you will gain a grounding in the core areas of the biological sciences.
 You will be introduced to fundamental principles and concepts in nutrition and associated disciplines and start to integrate your acquired knowledge from the different disciplines.

 You will study a range of modules that will allow you to start to develop core study skills, in addition to laboratory and investigative (information technology and research) skills.

 In Year Three, you will consider the factors that influence the maintenance and disturbance of health with a focus on nutrition at the individual, community and population level across all stages of the lifespan.
 You will continue to develop a range of skills, including evaluating scientific and lay literature, communication and also specialist skills needed by the nutritionist to practice within the profession.